bitdao-io/bitdao-analytics/spec/treasury_and_analytics.md

 | price | Decimal | Price of token: must accommodate exactly 2 decimal places, greater than 0, less than 5,000 |
 | source | String | The url where this row's value was obtained, e.g., https://coinmarketcap.com/currencies/bitdao/ |

 ## Building daily static page

 Procedure to build static page:

-1. Retrieve token spot price S3
+1. Retrieve token spot price and store on S3
+   1. Copy content of existing data file and store with a new name
-2. Retrieve token amount from BitDAO treasury
+2. Retrieve token amounts from BitDAO treasury
+    1. Copy content of existing data file and store with a new name
-3. Generate the static page with links pointing to the latest data files
+3. Generate the static html page with links pointing to the latest data files
+4. Include analytics javascript library to allow online aggregation

 ## Treasury, Holdings